okta/okta-oidc-ios/README.md

 OktaAuth.authStateManager?.refreshToken
 ```

 **Note:** Token manager stores tokens of the last logged in user.
-If you need to use OktaAuth SDK to support several clients you should manage OktaTokenManager-s returned by `signIn` operation.
+If you need to use OktaAuth SDK to support several clients you should manage OktaAuthStateManager-s returned by `signIn` operation.

 #### introspect